Amingman/LabTechFinder/README.md

 # Features

 ### Daily News
 Implemented [Axios](https://axios-http.com/) client to use the [newsdata](https://newsdata.io/) API.
+The news are the top-5 of the first page of the response from a curated list of news source.

-It's not perfect, though, as the API unable to capture pictures and articles reliable at times.
+It's not perfect, though, as the API is unable to capture pictures and articles reliably at times.
 For example, it can't capture both the picture and article from sciencealert.

-The news are locked to Australia and *Science* category.
+The news are locked to Australia and *Science* parameters.
 Unfortunately the more *scientific* news sources tend to have poor image resolution.
+Probably because they are ripped from a journal.

 The key is hardcoded with a maximum of 200 requests a day.
 So far I have not hit that number, even during development, so I have no idea what will happen when it does.